Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs: Challenges

 \subsection{Integration Complexity}

-The underlying challenge across the entire research was effectively fusing LLMs with event-driven UIs.
-Developing an effective framework capable of being scaled with increasing application counts and fostering potential for implementation as an operating system was always a priority.
+The underlying challenge across the entire research endeavour was effectively fusing LLMs with event-driven UIs.
+Developing an effective framework capable of being scaled with increasing application counts, as well as fostering potential for implementation as an operating system was always a priority.
 A paradigm as dynamic as the software it intends to power was vital.
 Implementing a brute-force hard-coded solution would not serve a great purpose or carry the potential for scalability and impact required for next-generation software.
-This is why we took our time and carefully crafted each component of this framework with future scaling in mind, leaving room for future advanced integrations such as multi-agent systems as well as more powerful LLM model configurations.
+This is why we took our time and carefully crafted each component of this framework with scaling in mind, leaving room for future advanced integrations, such as more powerful LLM model configurations and automated agent fine-tuning.